kristjan-u4/daca-portfolio/README.md

 Talked about **automatization via ETL Pipeline** during team presentation.

 Finished reorganizing files in the current repository.
 Translated all individual markdowns, SQL files and Python scripts into English.
 Leveraged AI to automate that.
 With the help of **Aider + Gemini 3.5 Flash**, fixed some bugs and added improvements to my Week 5-6 dashboards.

+## After the official end of the program

+* Updating this README.
+* Translating Week 8 ETL Pipeline outputs.
+* Adding/updating screenshots.